bcgsc/mtGrasp/README.md

 ---
-### Standardize your own mitochondrial sequence(s) using mtGrasp
+### Standardize any mitochondrial sequence(s) using mtGrasp
-If you have your own mitochondrial sequence(s) and would like to standardize it/them using mtGrasp, you can do so by using mtGrasp's `mtgrasp_standardize.py` script.
+If you have any mitochondrial sequence(s) and would like to standardize it/them using mtGrasp, you can do so by using mtGrasp's `mtgrasp_standardize.py` script.

 For usage, please run `mtgrasp_standardize.py -h` for help: